 Soda Lake Geothermal Plant expansion

-An expansion programme to meet the plant's design capacity is currently under way.
-As part of the phase one expansion, two new production wells were drilled and the surface piping and equipment was upgraded to generate 15MW of net power.
+An expansion programme to meet the plant’s design capacity is currently under way.
+As part of the phase one expansion, two new production wells were drilled and the surface piping and equipment were upgraded to generate 15MW of net power.

 Phase one required a total investment of $21m, 30% of which is reimbursed by the US Treasury Grant.
-Phase two expansion programme commenced in June 2010 to increase the designed capacity of the plant to 37MW.
+Phase two of the expansion programme commenced in June 2010 to increase the designed capacity of the plant to 37MW.

 Geothermal plant details

 The Soda Lake facility is spread over an area of 2,071ha.
 Four production wells and four injections wells supply geothermal fluid to the plant.
-Both Soda Lake I and Soda Lake II are binary cycle power plants with an installed design capacity of 5.1MW and 18MW respectively.
+Both Soda Lake I and Soda Lake II are binary cycle power plants with an installed design capacity of 5.1MW and 18MW, respectively.

 Binary cycle technology enables the plants to use cooler reservoirs that stop excess gas release.
-It allows usage of a higher number of reservoirs, resulting in greater efficiency and lower cost.
+It allows the usage of a higher number of reservoirs, resulting in greater efficiency and lower cost.

 A water-cooled condensing system is installed in Soda Lake I, and Soda Lake II is equipped with an air-cooled condensing system.
 To carry the generated power, a 60kV line is provided from the entrance of the plant.

 The plant is supplied with hot fluid from geothermal reservoirs.
 Heat is transferred via a heat exchanger to a separate pipe that carries fluids of lower boiling temperature.
 The fluids, which consist of isobutene or isopentane, are vaporised to generate power for the turbines.
-Pressure of the expanding vapour drives the turbines, which then powers the generators.
+The pressure of the expanding vapour drives the turbines, which then powers the generators.
 Following this process, the geothermal fluid is cooled and returned to the reservoirs.